Silence moves (1997) (with Helmut Oehring)

 Eine Art Kommeroper

-First prize at the BLAUE BRÜCKE International Composition and Performance Competition, Dresden-Hellerau
+First Prize at the BLAUE BRÜCKE International Composition and Performance Competition, Dresden-Hellerau

 Photos: Susu Grunenberg